 About Matt Armstrong

 Mr. Armstrong is a Member of the Board of Directors of The Public Diplomacy Council, a member of the International Institute of Strategic Studies and the National Press Club.
-He taught graduate courses on public diplomacy at the USC Annenberg School of Communication and Journalism.
-He has presented at the Naval Postgraduate School, National Defense University, National Intelligence University, the U.S. Army War College, Joint Special Operations University, NATO meetings, and in Beijing.
+He taught graduate courses on public diplomacy at the USC Annenberg School of Communication and Journalism and is a frequent presenter and discussant on topics related to public diplomacy and strategic communication.

 He is a former Ironman triathlete with dozens of marathons, several ultramarathons (50k trail) and countless ocean swim races up to 3 miles behind him. ”Mountainrunner” is the nickname of his dog.